-In the project global symbol table for the CJ2H-CPU6□-EIP or CJ2M-CPU3□, right-click and select Import Network Variable from the pop-up menu.
+In the project global symbol table for a CPU Unit that can use network variables, right-click and select Import Network Variable from the pop-up menu.

 2. You can add a tag as a network symbol by selecting and executing the CSV file exported using the Network Configurator.